15 dead in Ukraine nursing home fire - RFI

 It was not clear in the immediate aftermath of the fire how many of the survivors were taken to nearby medical facilities for treatment.

-The emergency services reported nine people had been admitted to nearby hospitals while Prosecutor General Iryna Venedyktova said 11 people were injured.
+The emergency services reported nine people had been injured and five of them admitted to nearby hospitals, while Prosecutor General Iryna Venedyktova said 11 people were injured.

+The emergency services said the fire was extinguished less than two hours after it broke out, adding that around 50 firefighters took part in the operation.

 Deadly fires are not uncommon in Ukraine, where compliance with safety regulations is poorly enforced and ageing infrastructure is badly maintained.